 Fluoridation can occur in public, private, and community water supplies and/or wells.
-Water suppliers are required to test for fluoride, and can makes these results, as well as results for other chemicals available to users and the public.
-If they have a private, domestic well water source they should have a comprehensive chemical analysis done that includes fluoride.
+Water suppliers must test fluoride levels in water.
+All water suppliers should make the test results available to users and the public.
+If you have a private/domestic well, you should have a comprehensive chemical analysis done that includes fluoride testing.

 What are the benefits of water fluoridation?

-Extensive research done over the past 50 years shows that water fluoridation is a safe, effective and low-cost way to improve dental health for people of all ages.
+Fluoride levels in Canadian drinking water have been adjusted for the past 70 years.
+Decades of extensive research shows that water fluoridation is a safe, effective and low-cost way to improve oral health for people of all ages.

 Is fluoridation safe?